 Section 4.
 Board of Directors.
 The Board of Directors of the Association shall be elected by the Members as set forth in the Bylaws of the Association; provided, however, that during the Declarant Control Period, the Declarant shall be entitled to appoint the members of the Board of Directors.

 Section 5.
 Powers and Duties of the Board of Directors.
-The powers and duties of the Association shall be those set forth in this Declaration and in the Articles of Incorporation and the By-Laws of the Association, as the same may be amended from time to time.
+The Board of Directors shall have all of the powers and duties necessary for the administration of the affairs of the Association and may take any such action on behalf of the Association except that required to be exercised or done by the Members of the Association

 Section 6.
 Powers and Duties of the Association.
 The powers and duties of the Association shall be those set forth in this Declaration and in the Articles of Incorporation and the By-Laws of the Association, as the same may be amended from time to time.